exensio/exensio-webdav-links/README.md

 This plug-in could be used to:
  - detect the availability of MS-Office installation on client machine (where the web browser is installed)
- - generate Browser-Links to open MS-Office resources on WebDAV Server
+ - generate Browser-Links to open MS-Office resources hosted on WebDAV Server
- - If a MS-Office installation is available on the client machine, the referenced resources will be opened with MS Office
+ - If a MS-Office installation is available on the client machine, the referenced resources will be opened with MS-Office via WebDAV protocol
- - All links will be hidden if no Office is installed
+ - All links will be hidden if no MS-Office is installed

 ##Tested with: